-Front End Developer & Web Design Joined over 7 years ago
+Front End Developer & Web Design Joined almost 8 years ago

 No. It doesn't.
 There was a NEW button added, bright orange, to the right of the standard blue "send" button and people clicked it.
 I question some people's attention to detail but I question everyone's I'm-so-goddamn-offended reactions more.

 I don't know how I feel about this.
 On one hand, if you need a job / have a job you need and your potential employer / your boss gets so pissed off at a minion gif that you get fired / lose the opportunity, that sucks.

 On the other hand, everyone needs to fucking lighten up, bosses included.
 Take a fucking chill pill.

 Emojis, gifs, etc are becoming more and more commonplace in this world as it's been proven through practice that emojis / gifs can lighten the mood, make sure the emotion of your message gets through to the other person, etc. Git issues, slack channels, all the hip places are full of emojis/gifs.

 My mom even knows how to find a gif on giphy and send it to me.
 Here's the one she sent me last night after watching the Tesla reveal:

 Even at my previous job where everyone and their mother had a stick up their ass and was constantly pushing for more more more sales more more more numbers, there was still room for laughter, jokes, and yes...even the occasional reaction image or gif.
 And no, that job was NOT a design agency or full of anyone remotely up to date on the trends.

 If I received a resume with a mic drop gif at the end of it I would almost certainly open it.
 That's someone I want on my team.